Maintainer information

 $ git push --tags

-• Update version information in the change log and setup.py:
+• Update version information in the change log and pyproject.toml:

 $ bin/postrelease # if you use zest.releaser